Treasury Management Association of Chicago®

 The Treasury Management Association of Chicago® (TMAC) is a not for profit professional organization dedicated to providing a forum for its members for the exchange of ideas, concepts, and techniques related to cash/treasury management.
 TMAC's membership is open to all persons whose primary job responsibility is the practice of treasury or financial management within organizations, companies, educational institutions, governmental bodies or corporations.
 At regular meetings, TMAC offers members the opportunity to hear relevant cash/treasury management issues presented by recognized professionals.
 Presentations cover such topics as finance, cash management systems, investments, economic issues, cash forecasting, and banking relations and regulations.
 Emphasis is placed in the planning of the programs to ensure that the topics are timely and rewarding to our membership.Meetings qualify for CTP and CCM credits.

-As a reminder, elections for the 2016/2017 TMAC fiscal year will be upon us in April.
-Please consider running for office.
-I hope to see you at a monthly meeting very soon!
+Have a great summer and I hope to see you at a monthly meeting very soon!

 Best Regards, Julie